-With YAMM, we offer you an option to share your draft with your colleagues.
-They will then receive your template directly in their own Gmail draft folder, as if they have written it on their account.
+With YAMM, you can share your draft with your colleagues.
+They will receive your template directly in their Gmail draft folder.
 Follow this tutorial to learn how to share your Gmail draft.

-After creating a draft with your Gmail / Google Apps account, you might want to share it with your colleagues so that they can also reuse your template and send the same email from their own accounts.
+After creating a draft with your account, you can share it with your colleagues so that they can also reuse your template and send the same email from their own accounts.

 Yet Another Mail Merge lets you do that easily.
-Sharing your draft to your colleagues will help them save a lot of time, as they will not have to start from scratch and recreate the same draft.
+Sharing your draft to your colleagues will help them save time, as they will not have to start from scratch and recreate the same draft.

 This option can be used in many various cases:

-- When the person in charge of building an emailing campaign, such as newsletters, is not the same as the sender of the emails.
+- When the sender of the campaign is not the same person as the designer of the template

-- When you need to send your mail merge to more than 1,500 recipients within 24 hours.
+- When you need to send emails to more than 1,500 recipients within 24 hours

-- When you want to create a copy of your draft.
-For example, this is useful if you have different suggestions of your emailing campaign.
+- When you want to create a copy of your draft for A/B testing

 - Or simply when you need a review of your draft from different colleagues